-3.2.
-Realism about Higher Taxa.
+Realism about Higher Taxa

-3.2.0.
-Higher Taxa and Accommodation.
-Neither for kinds nor even for individuals is the question of their reality best understood as a question about independence from our practices.
+Higher Taxa and Accommodation Neither for kinds nor even for individuals is the question of their reality best understood as a question about independence from our practices.
 That's why questions of "reality" or "realism" about them are best understood as questions about the accommodation of disciplinary matrices to causal structures.
-Thus no simple contrast between species and higher taxa with respect to their independence of practice can establish the unreality (or diminished reality) of the latter.
-Higher taxa may yet be unreal (or less real), but this cannot be because they are matters of human conception and practice.
-If they are unreal then this will be a matter of their failure to contribute effectively to accommodation.
+Thus, no simple contrast between species and higher taxa with respect to their independence of practice can establish the unreality (or diminished reality) of higher taxa.
+They may yet be unreal (or less real), but this unreality is not a matter of their being the results of human conception and practice.
+If they are unreal, it will be a matter of their failure to contribute effectively to accommodation.

-3.2.1.
-Assessing Accommodation: Methodological Spectra and the Equifertility Principle.
-I want to make a proposal about how issues about the contribution of reference to higher taxa (or to any other kinds) to accommodation might be fruitfully approached.
-Let's say that the choice between two alternative classificatory schemes within the context of a disciplinary matrix is arbitrary just in case neither reflects accommodation-relevant causal structures better than the other.
+Assessing Accommodation: Methodological Spectra and the Equifertility Principle I want to make a proposal about how we might fruitfully approach issues concerning the contribution that reference to higher taxa (or to any other kinds) makes to accommodation.
+Let's say that the choice between two alternative classificatory schemes within the context of a disciplinary matrix is arbitrary, just in case neither scheme reflects accommodation-relevant causal structures better than the other.
 When such a choice is arbitrary, the disciplinary matrix would (from the point of view of accommodation) be equally well served by either scheme.

-Now, one measure of the extent to which a classificatory scheme contributes to accommodation--one measure of its "reality"--is given by the range of alternative schemes with respect to which a choice would be arbitrary.
+Now, one measure of the extent to which a classificatory scheme contributes to accommodation-one measure of its "reality"-is given by the range of alternative schemes with respect to which a choice would be arbitrary.
 Philosophers or biologists who differ about the reality of higher taxa will differ about which choices between higher taxonomic schemes are arbitrary ones.
-How are we to assess competing claims about such respects of arbitrariness?
+How are we to assess competing claims about such arbitrariness?

 It will help to answer this question if we consider the methodological import of such claims.
-By the substantive conception reflected in a disciplinary matrix at a time let us understand the theories, doctrines, putative insights, etc. regarding the relevant subject matters which are accepted at that time.
-Of course, in any actual case, there will be issues and controversies of varying degrees of importance within a disciplinary matrix, so referring to the theories, etc. which are accepted at a time involves some degree of idealization, but nothing in what I will argue here depends on any subtleties about how the idealization is understood.
-I do intend that substantive conceptions be thought of as conceptual entities: as representations of phenomena deploying the conceptual resources of the matrix, rather than, e.g., as sets of propositions understood as nonconceptual entities.
-The substantive conception, $C{M}$ , of a disciplinary matrix M is thus the representation within M of the causal knowledge putatively achieved in M.
+By the substantive conception reflected in a disciplinary matrix at a particular time, let us understand the theories, doctrines, putative insights, and so on regarding the relevant subject matters accepted at that time.
+Of course, in any actual case, there will be issues and controversies of varying degrees of importance within a disciplinary matrix, so referring to the theories and so on that are accepted at a particular time involves some degree of idealization, but nothing in what I argue here depends on any subtleties about how the idealization is understood.
+I do intend that substantive conceptions be thought of as conceptual entities: as representations of phenomena deploying the conceptual resources of the matrix-rather than, for example, as sets of propositions understood as nonconceptual entities.
+The substantive conception $C_M$ of a disciplinary matrix M is thus the representation within M of the causal knowledge putatively achieved in M.

-The inferential practices within a disciplinary matrix, M, will be (except in cases where practitioners reason badly) justified by the substantive conception, $C_M$ .
-That's how the accommodation of inferential practices to causal structures is implemented (Boyd 1982, 1985a, 1990,

-1991).
-Now in every case--real or imaginary--there will be some arbitrary or conventional elements to the representational resources deployed within M. By a conventionality estimate $E{M_s}$ , for a disciplinary matrix M, let us understand an account of what the arbitrary or conventional elements are in M's representational resources.
-Because (as we shall see) the methodological import of $C_M$ depends on the nature and extent of the conventionality of M's representational resources, we may think of practice within a matrix at a time as being determined, in part, by practitioners' tacit estimates of conventionality.
+The inferential practices within a disciplinary matrix M will be (except in cases where practitioners reason badly) justified by the substantive conception $C_M$ .
+That's how the accommodation of inferential practices to causal structures is implemented (Boyd 1982, 1985a, 1990, 1991).
+Now, in every case-real or imaginary-there will be some arbitrary or conventional elements to the representational resources deployed within M. By a conventionality estimate $E_M$ , for a disciplinary matrix M, let us understand an account of what the arbitrary or conventional elements are in M's representational resources.
+Because (as we shall see) the methodological import of $C_M$ depends on the nature and extent of the conventionality of M's representational resources, we may think of practice within a matrix at a time as being determined in part by practitioners' tacit estimates of conventionality.